juntagrico/juntagrico/README.md

     ./manage.py schemamigration loco_app --auto
     ./manage.py migrate loco_app

+You might be guided through these steps with `make migratedb`.

 ## Test server

 Run following command to launch a server on <http://localhost:8000>:

     ./manage.py runserver

+You might run this with `make`, which will additionally open the URL on your browser.

 ### Create loco for admin user

 The first time you try to login with the initial admin user you will encouter an error like `User has no Loco`.
-To create a `Loco` for this user, you have to activate a secret :) URL in [`url.py`](https://github.com/ortoloco/ortoloco/blob/5b8bf329e6d01fc6b6f4215a514c8fa456e09cf7/ortoloco/urls.py#L58) and call it from the browser:
+To create a `Loco` for this user, you have to activate a secret :smile: URL in [`url.py`](https://github.com/ortoloco/ortoloco/blob/5b8bf329e6d01fc6b6f4215a514c8fa456e09cf7/ortoloco/urls.py#L58) and call it from the browser:

 - <http://localhost:8000/my/createlocoforsuperuserifnotexist>